jingtaoleozhang/ecem202a_project/docs/report.md

 # 3. Technical Approach

 There will be three setups that will run inference.
 The first setup only involves the embedded device.
 The Arduino will capture data from its inertial measurement unit, process it, then use run inference using a small CNN.
-The second setup will using the embedded device for data gathering and preprocessing and a Coral Dev Board edge server for inference.
+The second setup will using the embedded device for data gathering and a Coral Dev Board edge server for inference.
 The communication between the server and device will be through BLE.
 The server will run inference using a larger model.
 The third setup will be similar to the second one, however a GPU equipped PC will serve as the edge server.
+Preprocessing of data can be done on the device or server.

 The application that will be used to compare the setups is human activity recognition using acclerometer and gyroscope data.

 ## Data
 The dataset that the nerual networks are trained on is the UCI Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set [[8](#8)].
 The input to a model is a 768 length floating point vector of sets of 3 axis accelerometer and 3 axis gyroscope measuremnts sampled at 50 Hz.
 The time for the entire vector to be generated is 2.56 seconds.

 The data is essentially 6 vectors of IMU measurements.
 Each of these vectors is median filtered, then filtered by a third degree low-pass butterworth filter to remove noise and gravity components.
 The vectors are then assembled into the final 768 size vector.
-The data processing is done on the device.

 Median filter implementation is by Bogdan Anderu[[11](#11)].
 Butterworth filter implementation is based on Darien Pardina's filter implementation [[12](#12)].

 ## Models
 The model that will run on the Coral board is the baseline CNN used in [[5](#5)] that has been quantized for compatability with the edge TPU.
 It's 1364 kB in size and its architecture is shown below.
-Its accuracy is
 ![Model for Coral](media/cnn_baseline.png)

 The model that will run on the Arduino is similar to the one that runs on the Coral however the number of filters in its convolutional layers and number units in its densely connected layers have been reduced. it's 364 kB in size and its architecture is shown below.
-Including the code for gathering and processing the data comes close to the max program size for the device.
+Combined with the code for gathering and processing the data, the amount of memory required is close to the device's maximum.
 ![Model for Arduino](media/cnn_12_12.png)

 The model that will run on the PC is the DeepConvLSTM from [[5](#5)].
 It's 1785 kB in size and its architecture is shown below.
-The LSTM layers are supported on standard TensorFlow
+The LSTM layers are supported on standard TensorFlow.
 ![Model for PC](media/deepconvlstm.png)

-One thing of note is that the accuracies for these models on the dataset are strangely quite similar at aroung 95%; however, the accuracy of human activity recognition nerual network architectures is beyond the scope of this project.
+One thing of note is that the accuracies for these models on the dataset are strangely quite similar at around 95%; however, the accuracy of nerual network architectures for human activity recognition is beyond the scope of this project.

 Model implementations are based on Takumi Watanabe's implementations [[6](#6)].